enzocardeal/internship-pcs-server-positions/README.md

-# internship-pcs-server-template
+# internship-pcs-server-positions

-Template for servers/services of the project *Internship 4.0* from Poli-USP.
+Microsservice for positions of the project _Internship 4.0_ from Poli-USP.

 ## Run Application